-Videos recently released by the Fort Lauderdale, Fla., police show with excruciating clarity a falling tower crane mast section as it struck cars passing an apartment building project, stunned and injured motorists and the grief-stricken rigging and erection crew in the minutes following the tragedy.
+Videos recently released by the Fort Lauderdale, Fla., police show—with excruciating clarity—a falling tower crane mast section as it struck cars passing an apartment building project, as well as stunned and injured motorists and the grief-stricken rigging and erection crew in the minutes following the tragedy.

-One crew member, 27-year-old Jorge de la Torre, fell to his death with the crane tower section and a work platform.
-The events that began about 4:30 pm on April 4 were recorded by a bridge camera and by body cameras worn by police who rushed to the jobsite.
+The events that began about 4:30 pm on April 4 were recorded by a camera on a nearby bridge and by body cameras worn by police who rushed to the jobsite.

-The intimate videos of both the accident and its immediate aftermath—including the emotional agonies sustained by the crane crews—are especially notable since such images are rarely captured by so many cameras and perspectives and distributed to the media.
-Phone, project and security cameras and police body cameras, however, in this case created a detailed visual record of the accident, including crew members describing what they believe occurred.
+The intimate videos of both the accident and its immediate aftermath, including the emotional agonies sustained by the crane crew, are especially notable since such images are rarely captured by so many cameras and distributed to the media.
+But in this case, security and police body camera video, released to comply with state public records law, created a detailed visual record of the accident, including crew members describing what they believe occurred.

 The unedited videos are likely to be used as evidence in lawsuits.
-One of three people injured in the partial crane collapse in May has already filed a $50-million lawsuit against the prime contractor, West Palm Beach, Fla.-based KAST Construction, Phoenix Rigging & Erecting and three other firms.
-Brief edited clips from both the body cameras and bridge camera have been shown on Fort Lauderdale television stations beginning July 18.
+One of three people injured in the partial crane collapse has already filed a $50-million lawsuit against the project prime contractor, West Palm Beach, Fla.-based KAST Construction, as well as Phoenix Rigging & Erecting, which employed De La Torre, and three other firms.
+Brief edited clips from the body cameras and bridge camera have been shown on Fort Lauderdale television stations beginning July 18.

-The 43-story apartment building project, Gables Riverwalk, was already an imposing structure on a seven-story base at the edge of a river and the Southeast Third Avenue Bridge that crossed the river.
+The 43-story apartment building project, Gables Riverwalk, was already an imposing structure on a seven-story base at the edge of the New River and the Southeast Third Avenue Bridge that crossed it.

-The crane section struck the bridge only a minute or so after the bridge gate was lifted to allow traffic to cross again.
-A bridge tender's camera captured the mast section plummeting onto a black SUV.
-A confused driver emerged from her car, walked away, looked back at the wreck and then sat on the bridge wall and leaned against the guard railing, taking in what had just happened.
+The crane section struck the span about one minute after the bridge gate was lifted to allow traffic to cross again.
+A bridge tender's camera captured the mast section plummeting onto a black hatchback.
+A confused driver emerged from her car, walked away, looked back at the wreck and sat on the bridge wall and leaned against the guard rail, taking in what had just happened.

-"Ma'am, what hurts?" one of several people around her asked.
+"Ma'am, what hurts?" one of several people around the unidentified driver asked.

 She paused a moment.
 "Um," she replied, "Absolutely nothing."

-A police officer a few minutes later asked her again if she was hurt, and she said no again, but added "My mind is pretty messed up."
-She asked for her phone and the police officer said he would get it out of the car for her along with the purse that contained her ID.
+A police officer a few minutes later asked her again if she was hurt, and she again said no, but added "My mind is pretty messed up."
+She asked for her phone and the police officer said he would get it out of the car along with the purse that contained her ID.

 Another driver, also apparently unhurt, came toward a police officer, but the officer ordered him to move along.

-"Go over there, away from the crane," an officer ordered.
+"Go over there, away from the crane," the officer ordered.

 The man extended his arms in exasperation, saying, "It's already fallen."